 The FQHC Medicaid ID number is listed as the billing and attending provider on the claim for mental health services provided in an FQHC by a licensed clinical social worker.
 If the service provided is one of the procedure codes listed above, the AJ modifier is appended to the procedure code in the detail line of the claim.

-Clinical Psychologist
+Licensed Clinical Psychologist

 The FQHC Medicaid ID number must be listed as the billing and attending provider on the claim for mental health services provided in an FQHC by a clinical psychologist.
 If the service provided is one of the procedure codes listed above, the AH modifier is appended to the procedure code in the detail line of the claim.